-Learn from thousands of change management practitioners by following these five tips for managing resistance to change.
-These tips are taken from Prosci’s change management best practices research, conducted over the last two decades:
+Managing resistance effectively is critical to success with organizational change.
+Learn from thousands of change management practitioners by following these five tips, which emerged from Prosci’s Best Practices in Change Management research over the last two decades:

-Much resistance to change can be avoided if effective change management is applied on the project from the very beginning.
-While resistance is the normal human reaction in times of change, good change management can mitigate much of this resistance.
-Change management is not just a tool for managing resistance when it occurs; it is most effective as a tool for activating and engaging employees in a change.
-Capturing and leveraging the passion and positive emotion surrounding a change can many times prevent resistance from occurring—this is the power of utilizing structured change management from the initiation of a project.
+Although resistance is a normal human response to change, we can avoid or mitigate a significant amount of resistance by applying effective change management from the start of a project or initiative.
+Change management is not just a tool for managing resistance reactively.
+It is most effective as a tool for activating and engaging employees in a change.
+Capturing and leveraging the passion and positive emotion surrounding a change often prevents resistance from occurring in the first place.

-Participants in Prosci’s 2013 benchmarking study commented on the fraction of resistance they experienced from employees and managers that they felt could have been avoided with effective change management (see below).
-Participants cited that much of the resistance they encountered could have been avoided if they applied solid change management practices and principles.
-The moral here is: if you do change management right the first time, you can prevent much of the resistance from ever occurring.
+Participants in Prosci’s 2019 benchmarking study indicated that 47% of the employee resistance they encountered could have avoided by implementing effective change management practices and principles.
+The moral here is: If you do change management right the first time, you can prevent much of the resistance from occurring.

-Each of these tactics, all of which are part of a structured change management approach, directly address some of the main sources of resistance and can actually prevent resistance from happening if they happen early in the project lifecycle.
-Frontline employees will understand the "why" behind the change and see the commitment from leaders throughout the organization.
-In many cases, this will prevent resistance from occurring later in the project when it can adversely impact benefit realization, project schedules and budget.
+Each of these tactics are part of a structured change management approach and directly address some of the main sources of resistance.
+They can actually prevent resistance from happening when they happen early in the project lifecycle because they help front-line employees understand the "why" behind the change and see the commitment from leaders throughout the organization.
+This also prevents resistance later in the project when it can adversely impact benefits realization, project schedules and budget.

 Do not be surprised by resistance!
-Even if the solution a project presents is a wonderful improvement to a problem that has been plaguing employees, there will still be resistance to change.
-Comfort with the status quo is extraordinarily powerful.
-Fear of moving into an unknown future state creates anxiety and stress, even if the current state is painful.
-Project teams and change management teams should work to address resistance and mitigate it, but they should never be surprised by it.
+Even if the project solution is a wonderful improvement to a problem that plagues employees, there will be resistance to change.
+Comfort with the status quo is very powerful.
+Moving into an unknown future state creates anxiety, fear and stress, even if the current state is painful.
+Project teams and change management teams should work to address resistance and mitigate it, and always expect it.

-Research on the function of the brain shows that resistance is not only a psychological reaction to change but actually a physiological reaction (see the "The Neuroscience of Leadership" by David Rock and Jeffrey Schwartz for more information).
+Research on human brain function shows that resistance is not only a psychological reaction to change but also physiological.
 To act in a new way requires more power from the brain.
-The physiological reaction when presented with a new way of doing something is to revert back to what the brain already knows.
+When presented with a new way of doing something, the physiological reaction is to revert back to what the brain already knows.
 Human beings can adapt their behavior, but it is a difficult and painful process—even for the brain itself.

 When preparing for resistance, spend time before the project launches to look at likely sources of resistance.
-All too often, a project team will reflect back on resistance and say, "We knew that group was going to resist the change," but nothing was done to address this upfront in the project.
+All too often, a project team will reflect back on resistance and say, "We knew that group was going to resist the change," but nothing was done to address it upfront in the project.
 When the project is getting started, be proactive and specific about where resistance is likely to come from and the likely objections that drive this resistance.
 Then, act on this knowledge ahead of time before the resistance impacts the project.
-These are some likely sources of resistance for most any project:

 These groups are likely sources of resistance and should be addressed proactively in the project lifecycle with targeted tactics for mitigating these objections.

 Managing resistance to change should not be solely a reactive tactic for change management practitioners.
-There are many proactive steps that can be used to address and mitigate resistance that should be part of the change management approach on a project.
+Resistance prevention enables you to address and mitigate resistance early and should be incorporated into your change management approach for projects and initiatives.

-Resistance is addressed in all three phases of Prosci's 3 Phase Change Management Process:
+Resistance management is addressed with specific actions and activities in all three phases of the Prosci 3-Phase Process:

 Managing resistance is ineffective when it simply focuses on the symptoms.
-The symptoms of resistance are observable and often overt, such as complaining, not attending key meetings, not providing requested information or resources, or simply not adopting a change to process or behavior.
-While they are more evident, focusing on these symptoms will not yield results.
-To be effective at managing resistance, you must look deeper into what is ultimately causing the resistance.
-Effective resistance management requires identification of the root causes of resistance—understanding why someone is resistant, not simply how that resistance is manifesting itself.
+The symptoms of resistance are observable and often overt, such as complaining, not attending key meetings, not providing requested information or resources, or simply not adopting a change to a process or behavior.
+Although they are more evident, focusing on these symptoms will not yield results.
+To be effective, you must look deeper into what is causing the resistance.
+Effective resistance management requires identifying the root causes of resistance to understanding why someone is resistant.

-Change management best practices research provides a nice starting point for understanding the root causes of resistance.
-Results from the 2013 benchmarking study showed some important themes in the top reasons for resistance (reaffirming the results from previous studies).
-When asked to identify the primary reasons employees resisted change, study participants identified the following root causes:
+Prosci's Best Practices in Change Management research provides a nice starting point for understanding the root causes of resistance.
+Results from the 2019 study revealed important themes in the top reasons for resistance, which reaffirms the results from previous studies.
+When asked to identify the primary reasons employees resisted change, study participants identified several root causes:

-With the knowledge of these primary root causes, change management teams can adequately prepare a compelling case for the need for change that is communicated by senior leaders in the organization.
-This simple activity targets the top cause for resistance (lack of awareness) and can ultimately prevent much of the resistance a project experiences.
-You can use additional benchmarking findings and your own experience with change in your organization to craft a list of likely root causes with activities to address and mitigate each one.
+Knowing these primary root causes, change teams can prepare a compelling case for the need for change, which senior leaders then communicate to the organization.
+This simple activity targets the top cause for resistance (i.e., lack of awareness) and can prevent much of it on a project or initiative.
+You can use additional benchmarking findings and your own experience with change in your organization to customize your list of likely root causes with activities to address and mitigate each.

-The Prosci ADKAR® Model and an ADKAR assessment also enables you to home in on the root cause of resistance by identifying an employee’s barrier point and addressing that root cause.
-ADKAR is a powerful diagnostic tool that can be quickly and easily applied by change management teams, managers and frontline supervisors in formal assessments or in casual conversations.
+The Prosci ADKAR Model and the ADKAR Assessment also enable you to hone in on the root cause of resistance by identifying an individual's barrier point and addressing that root cause.
+The ADKAR Model is a powerful diagnostic framework that can be quickly and easily applied by change management teams and people managers in formal assessments or casual conversations.

-A final note on resistance to change: resistance is ultimately an individual phenomenon.
-While research and analysis can identify broadly the root causes for resistance, it is important to ultimately address resistance by individuals at the individual level.
-The best way to identify the root cause of resistance is through a personal conversation between a resistant employee and their supervisor, which leads us to the final tip for managing resistance.
+Finally, it is important to remember that resistance to change is ultimately an individual phenomenon.
+Although research and analysis can identify general root causes for resistance, we must address resistance at the individual level.
+The best way to identify the root cause of resistance is through a personal conversation between a resistant employee and their people manager.

-At a high level, senior leaders can help mitigate resistance by making a compelling case for the need for change and by demonstrating their commitment to a change.
-Employees look to and listen to senior leaders when they are deciding if a change is important, and they will judge what they hear and what they see from this group.
-If senior leaders are not committed to a change or waver in their support, employees will judge the change as unimportant and resist the change.
+At a high level, senior leaders help mitigate resistance by making a compelling case for the need for change and demonstrating their commitment to a change.
+Employees look to senior leaders when they are deciding if a change is important—and they judge what they see and hear from this group.
+If senior leaders are not committed to a change or waver in their support, employees will also consider the change to be unimportant and resist it.

-The change management team or resource can do much of the leg work in understanding and addressing resistance, but the face of resistance management to the organization is ultimately senior leaders, managers and supervisors.
-The change management resource can help to enable the "right" resistance managers by providing data about where resistance is coming from, likely root causes of resistance, potential tactics for addressing resistance and tools to identify and manage resistance, but the "right" resistance managers must take action to address objections and move employees forward in the change process.
+The change team or practitioner can do much of the legwork in understanding and addressing resistance, but the role or face of resistance management within the organization belongs to senior leaders and people managers.
+The change practitioner's role is to enable the "right" resistance managers by providing data about where resistance is coming from, identifying likely root causes, offering potential tactics for addressing resistance, and providing tools to identify and manage resistance.
+But the "right" resistance managers must take action to address objections and help employees move successfully through the change process.